 Here at Ruffles and Rain Boots, a reader challenged me to use a craft supply and friends, challenge accepted!
 This isn’t really an April showers gnome but it works for that and spring, which is why I had to throw in oodles of flowers as a hat accent.

-He’s a cozy little cone gnome with rain boots and a nice wrinkly hat.
+He’s a cozy little cone gnome with rain boots and a nice wrinkly hat built with legs on the bottom of the cone.
 If you’d like, I show you how to use polymer clay to create a coffee cup to help him get through all of the April showers he’s anticipating, too.
 Is it weird I just came up with an entire back story for this DIY gnome with legs?

-If you love this little guy but can’t make him right now, pin this to your favorite easy DIY ideas board on Pinterest.
-I will be here when you’re ready.
+If you love this little guy but can’t make him right now, save this to your favorite easy DIY ideas pin board or share it on Facebook.
+It will be here when you’re ready.

 Tips to Make a Spring Gnome

-- First, you have to HAVE to grab these pink rain boots here.
+- First, you have to HAVE to grab these rain boots here.
 They are RIDICULOUSLY cute.
+Note: when they sell out, there might be another boot which shows up.

 - If you’re looking at the fabric of his little hat, it is unique.
 This is an up-cycling project and that green fabric is actually an old pencil skirt that I used to wear in the corporate world occasionally.